Draft Freedom of Expression and Academic Freedom Policy

 Right to freedom of expression

-1. Every staff member and every student has the same right to freedom of expression on University premises or otherwise in connection with the University as any other person in Aotearoa New Zealand subject only to the constraints imposed by:
+1. Every staff member and every student has the same right to freedom of expression exercised on University premises or in connection with the University as any other person in Aotearoa New Zealand subject only to the constraints imposed by:

 • the reasonable and proportionate regulation of conduct necessary to the discharge of the University’s teaching, learning, administration, research and study activities; and